fkaduk/kobodeck/CONTRIBUTING.md

 # Issues and bug reports

-We want you to report issuess you find in the software.
+We want you to report issues you find in the software.
 It is a recognized and important part of contributing to this project.
-All issues will be read and replied to politely and professionnally.
+All issues will be read and replied to politely and professionally.
 Issues and bug reports should be filed on the [issue tracker][issues].

 ## Issue triage